ksumesh431/obsidian-docs/Kubernetes/Core Concepts.md

-# Deployments
+# Deployments (deploy)

+Deployments are used to specify many properties like deplyment stratagies of rolling or recreate deployment.
-Only differnce from replicaset is the "kind" field
+Only differnce from replicaset syntax is the "kind" field.

 Can also use command line to create deployments directly without using yml
 ![](Images/Pasted%20image%2020230201161921.png)